Cancel an IRN

 "4" | Other |

-remarks is required — max 100 characters, free text.
-NIC stores this verbatim against the cancellation record.
+remarks is required (max 100 characters, free text).
+NIC stores it verbatim against the cancellation record.

 Successful response